Privacy Policy

 Under data protection law, you have rights including:

-SEAG holds the information provided on the SEAG application form on a central database which is the register of all those who have applied to sit the Entrance Assessment for that year.
+SEAG holdthe information provided on the SEAG application form on a central database which is the register of all those who have applied to sit the Entrance Assessment for that year.

 SEAG uses the information to allocate a SEAG school (Assessment Centre) for your child to sit the Entrance Assessment.